jbrown1618/vector/docs/api/vector.calculatecholeskydecomposition.md

 A Cholesky decomposition of a matrix `A` consists of a lower-triangular matrix `L` such that \_LL\* = A\_.

-A Cholesky decomposition only exists if `A` is symmetrix and positive-definite.
+A Cholesky decomposition only exists if `A` is symmetric and positive-definite.